AKRGames/The-Stoopid-Mod/README.md

 ```
 3. Wait for the install to finish, which might take a while.
 4. Open your machine's command prompt/terminal and navigate to your root folder of the mod.
 [An easy guide can be found here!](https://ninjamuffin99.newgrounds.com/news/post/1090480)
-5. Once everything is installed, type `lime build windows -debug` or `lime build windows -release` to build the Windows version of the mod.
+5. Once everything is installed, type `lime build windows -release` to build the Windows version of the mod.
-6. Type `lime run windows -debug` or `lime run windows -release` after the mod is compiled to run the Windows version of the mod.
+6. Type `lime run windows -release` after the mod is compiled to run the Windows version of the mod.
 (You can also run the mod from `funkin/export/debug/windows/bin`)

 # All done!
 You should have been able to compile the whole mod now!
 What can you do now?
 Well, you can mod to your heart's desire!
 Since this mod and its engine is open-source, the creator loves seeing what other talented artists and programmers can make!